thomas-gg/thomas-gg.github.io/aboutme.md

 - Married Life (from my favorite Pixar movie, Up), Michael Giacchino
 - The Night We Met, Lord Huron

 Yep, I have a very strange song preference.
-I also played soccer for a little over half of my life now, so running/sports definitely hold a special place in my heart as well.
+I also played soccer for a little over half of my life now, so running/sports definitely holds a special place in my heart as well.